mrcsmcl/Team4GDD/home.md

 # High Concept

-A two-player cooperative stealth thriller in which one player steps into the shoes of a precision operative—slipping past guards, stealing high-value tech, and executing perfect silent takedowns—while their partner serves as a remote oracle, hacking cameras, disabling alarms, and guiding every move in real time as they climb from backyard break-ins to toppling a world-dominating megacorp.
+A two-player cooperative stealth thriller in which one player steps into the shoes of a precision operative, slipping past guards, stealing high, value tech, and executing perfect silent takedowns, while their partner serves as a remote oracle, hacking cameras, disabling alarms, and guiding every move in real time as they climb from backyard break-ins to toppling a world-dominating megacorp.

 # Genre